uniibu/socket.io-msgpack-parser/README.md

 # socket.io-msgpack-parser

-An alternative to the default [socket.io-parser](https://github.com/socketio/socket.io-parser), encoding and decoding packets with [msgpack](http://msgpack.org/).
+An alternative to the default [socket.io-parser](https://github.com/socketio/socket.io-parser), encoding and decoding packets with [@msgpack/msgpack](https://npmjs/@msgpack/msgpack/).

 With that parser, the browser build will be a bit heavier (an additional 7.5 KB minified, 3.0 KB gzipped), but each message will be smaller (sent as binary).

+## Recommended
+- NodeJs v12

+## Required
+- NodeJs v10

 ## Usage